 Mortgage insurance is required for homebuyers who can’t put down 20% of their home purchase price.
 In these cases, lenders are more at risk as borrowers with smaller down payments are more likely to default on their loans.
 To mitigate this risk, lenders require default insurance if the borrower misses a mortgage payment or forecloses.

-Important to note that mortgage insurance protects the lender, not the homeowner.
+Important to note that this insurance protects the lender, not the homeowner.
 If a borrower defaults on their loan, the insurer will pay out the outstanding mortgage balance to the lender.
 The homeowner is still responsible for their payments and must continue to make them as agreed.

 Types of Mortgage Insurance in Canada

-There are three main types of mortgage insurance available to homebuyers in Canada, each serving a different purpose:
+There are three main types of insurance available to homebuyers in Canada, each serving a different purpose:

 - CMHC Mortgage Loan Insurance: This type of insurance is required for high-ratio mortgages where the down payment is less than 20%.
 Offered by CMHC, this insurance enables homebuyers to secure financing with a smaller down payment by reducing the lender’s risk.
 The premium is based on the mortgage amount and is typically added to the monthly payments.

-- Mortgage Protection Insurance: Unlike CMHC mortgage insurance, which protects lenders, mortgage protection insurance is designed to protect the borrower.
+- Mortgage Protection Insurance: Unlike CMHC mortgage insurance, which protects lenders, mortgage protection is designed to protect the borrower.
 This coverage ensures that mortgage payments continue in case of unexpected events such as death, disability, or job loss.
 This optional coverage provides peace of mind to homeowners by ensuring their mortgage obligations are met even in difficult financial circumstances.

 - Lender-Required Private Mortgage Insurance: Some lenders may require private mortgage insurance as an alternative to CMHC coverage.
 This type of insurance is typically required for high-risk borrowers or unconventional mortgage arrangements.